What To Do When A Client Wants to Buy Your Property

 If You Don’t Want to Sell…

-If, upon reviewing the letter, your first reaction is to wrinkle your nose and throw away the letter, pause for a moment.
+When you see this letter and your first reaction is to wrinkle your nose and throw away the letter, pause for a moment.
 Ask yourself:

 - Is the offer too low?